webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

     **These credentials WILL BE WRITTEN into the archive.** We recommend exercising caution and only archiving with dedicated archival accounts, changing your password or deleting the account when finished.

-### Crawl Start URL

-This is the first page that the crawler will visit. _Site Crawl_ scopes are based on this URL.

 ### Include Any Linked Page

-When enabled, the crawler will visit all the links it finds within each page defined in the _Crawl URL(s)_ field.
+When enabled, the crawler will visit all the links it finds within each URL defined in the [URL input field](#crawl-start-url-urls-to-crawl) under _Crawl Scope_.

 ??? example "Crawling tags & search queries with Page List crawls"
     This setting can be useful for crawling the content of specific tags or search queries.
 Specify the tag or search query URL(s) in the _Crawl URL(s)_ field, e.g: `https://example.com/search?q=tag`, and enable _Include Any Linked Page_ to crawl all the content present on that search query page.